sagemath/trac_to_gh/Issue 7330.md

 # Issue 7330: notebook download to a file broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7330

 Original creator: robertwb